henrylee746/COMP3005FP/fitness-appc3005/README.md

 ### Triggers

 Triggers are not natively supported on Prisma.
-Either have to manually write SQL implementation and grab the data using another library, or use Atlas as a middleware solution
+Have to manually write SQL implementation, same with views (although is currently a preview feature in beta)

 ### Documentation